wvangansbeke/Unsupervised-Classification/README.md

 python eval.py --config_exp configs/scan/imagenet_eval.yml --model $MODEL_PATH_IMAGENET
 ```

+## Tutorial

+If you want to see another (more detailed) example for STL-10, checkout [TUTORIAL.md](https://github.com/wvangansbeke/Unsupervised-Classification/blob/master/TUTORIAL.md).
+It provides a detailed guide and includes visualizations and log files with the training progress.

 ## Citation

 If you find this repo useful for your research, please consider citing our paper: